allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 can lead to better convergence.
 In our case, the standard deviation of the policy might well start with larger value to train the controller's parameters faster.
-In fact, in the previous case study, there were some cases where agents beginning with small standard deviation were trained more slowly.
+In fact, in the previous case study, there were some cases where agents beginning with small standard deviations were trained more slowly.

 This case study would clarify the effect of the size of the initial standard deviation of the agent.
-The agents were trained with the various size of the initial standard deviation shown in the table 3.6.1.
+The agents were trained with the various sizes of the initial standard deviation shown in the table 3.6.1.
 Each dimension of the initial standard deviation can be seen small, medium and large since the action has been normalized.

 The figures: 3.6.1(a) and 3.6.1(b), are the trained standard deviations along side the training process.
 The figures: 3.6.2(a) and 3.6.2(b), are the trained proportional gains of the controller along side the training process.
 Here is the summary.
-- The majorities of the agents with the small initial standard deviation were trained most slowly, especially the trained standard devation are likely to remain around the initial value.
+- The majorities of the agents with the smallest initial standard deviation were trained most slowly, especially the trained standard deviations were likely to remain around the initial value.
 - The agent beginning with the medium size of the standard deviation converged fastest among all the three cases.
 - With the largest size of the initial standard deviation, the gain converged less rapidly than the cases with the medium initial standard deviation, however, they could converge consistently.
-This may indicate that, if we don't know the proper size of exploration (in our case, training with the unknown proper size of the standard deviation), it's better to begin with relatively broader exploration rather than narrower or limited one.
+This may indicate that, if we don't know the proper size of exploration (in our case, training with the unknown proper size of the standard deviation), it's better to begin with the relatively broader exploration rather than narrower or limited one.

 Table 3.6.1 Training parameters
 | name|value|